Insurer FWD Group to buy majority stake in Malaysia's Gibraltar BSN

-SINGAPORE, Feb 20 (Reuters) - Insurance firm FWD Group Holdings Ltd FWD.N said on Monday it had agreed to buy a majority stake in Malaysian insurer Gibraltar BSN Life Bhd for an undisclosed price, expanding its presence in the country's full-service insurance business.
+SINGAPORE, Feb 20 (Reuters) - Insurance firm FWD Group Holdings Ltd FWD.N said on Monday it would buy a majority stake in Malaysian insurer Gibraltar BSN Life Bhd for an undisclosed price, expanding its presence in the country's full-service insurance business.

 The Asia-focused insurer, which has been in Malaysia since 2019 as a provider of takaful, or Islamic insurance, products, is acquiring a 70% stake in Gibraltar BSN with other investors who were not named, it said in a statement.